 The engagement was the number one objective of social media marketing for the marketers Ascend2 surveyed, so we’re putting it first here for marketing-related metrics.

-To compare your own engagement rates, here are the average engagement rates on different social media platforms, broken down by industry:
+To compare your own engagement rates, here are the average social media engagement rates broken down by industry:

 Engagement could also be considered a content metric, rather than marketing goals metric.
 But because we’re referring to this as more of an overall measurement of how your audience reacts to everything you post (as opposed to the engagement rate of individual posts), and because engagement is such a primary concern for marketers, we’re including this metric here.